INSTITUTE OF OCEANOGRAPHY

 Chairman: Prof. Dr. Doan Nhu Hai, senior researcher

-Vice chairman: Dr. Hoang Xuan Ben, principal researcher
+Vice chairman: Dr. Hoang Xuan Ben, principal researcher; Dr. Le Dinh Hung, principal researcher

 Secretary: Dr. Nguyen Xuan Vy, principal researcher